 Some recipes call for heating the milk and cream before pouring over the potatoes, I skip this and save on the washing up, just cook it for another few minutes.

-Meanwhile fry the on in the butter in the olive oil for about 5 minutes until softened.
+- Meanwhile fry the onion in the butter and the olive oil for about 5 minutes until softened.

 The ‘Nduja was sent by Unearthed Foods who have a wide range of tapas like world foods.